How does Rest Less make money

 While some locations, like the Caribbean, can be visited throughout the year, others, like Alaska, are more seasonal.
-Even when places can be visited year-round, there are certain months when they really come into their own – for example, many would agree a Mediterranean cruise is best enjoyed in the late spring and early autumn.
+Even when places can be visited year-round, there are certain months when they really come into their own – for example, many would agree a Mediterranean cruise is best enjoyed in late spring and early autumn.

 And, when you pick the right month, you won’t just enjoy better weather; you’ll also get to see a destination at its most beautiful and charismatic.